 Pap Souleye Fall

 Pap Souleye Fall is the latest artist to enter the gallery’s program.
-A Senegalese-American artist and recent graduate from the Yale School of the Arts, Fall makes work spanning sculpture, performance, and installation.
+A Senegalese-American artist and recent graduate from the Yale School of Art, Fall makes work spanning sculpture, performance, and installation.
 In Fall’s Afrofuturist imaginary, world-building, speculative fiction, and gameplay are instruments whereby members of the African diaspora might navigate—and transcend—systems of global oppression.
 The group of cast-aluminum reliefs here, one of them augmented with a passage of greenscreen green, deploy the motif of the peanut—an export of Senegal and a traditional West African decorative motif.

 Paul Feeley